The Canadian Action and Perception Network

 The Canadian Action and Perception Network is a Canada-wide neuroscience research consortium for the study of action and perception.

 The mandate of CAPnet is to promote communication and major collaborative projects on action and perception, both between the core member universities and with their academic, clinical, and industrial partners.
-The flagship event for CAPnet is an annual satellite meeting at the Canadian Association for Neuroscience (CAN), typically co-organized with the Canadian Physiological Society (CPS).
+From 2008 to 2019, the flagship event for CAPnet was an annual satellite meeting at the Canadian Association for Neuroscience (CAN), co-organized with the Canadian Physiological Society (CPS).
 Our next meetings will be biennial independent two day-meetings starting in June 2022.

 Over half of the human brain is involved in processes related to sensation, perception, and movement control, so to study action and perception is really to study how the brain works.
 Conversely, most disorders, diseases, and injuries of the central nervous system -- currently affecting about one billion people worldwide -- disrupt these processes in some way.
 The long-term goals of CAPnet are to understand how the brain allows people to perceive and move in the world and to determine how we might help the people who have trouble with these basic functions.